eduardodomingos/eduardodomingos.com/plugins/delete-original-image/README.md

 Specifically, this plugin copy the 'large' image ( i.e: your-pic-1038x576.jpg ) to the original file path ( i.e.: your-pic.jpg ).

+April 2016.
+Fixed bug!
+The plugin failed for images that were not uploaded in the current month.
+Deleting the original image but not copying the 1038x567 image to the original image location.